hmlauth/IngrediFeed/README.md

 - Event Delegation for on click events

 ## Opportunities for Improvement
+- Make responsive across all devices.
+The application is currently response only in inspector "responsive" frame.
 - Include user input validation that checks if user input is spelled correctly and notify accordingly.
 - Fix card height so height of each card stays uniform.
 - Create social media sharing ability without jQuery plugin.